ConsoleFlare

 1. Create a Database named northwind.

-2. Download the SQL file from this link and run the code present in it inside the northwind database.
+2. Download the SQL file from and run the code present in it inside the northwind database.
 (Make sure that the tables are created inside northwind database only)

 3. Write an SQL query to display the ProductID, ProductName, UnitPrice from Products table in decreasing order of the UnitPrice.